KeystoneDH/2021/_pages/guidelines.md

     Click on an individual session and follow the "Zoom link" beside the presentation information.
     When the prompt asks for username and password, enter the code you received in your registration confirmation email.

+Please note: All Zoom sessions will have live caption enabled.
+Recordings of all webinars with transcriptions will be made available after the conference.

 Questions? contactkeystonedh@gmail.com

 ## Presenter Guidelines